-Our winter crisis in Bangladesh appeal revolves around providing support for struggling communities, however, our support relies on your donations.
+Our winter crisis in Bangladesh appeal revolves around providing support for struggling communities; however, our support relies on your donations.
 The already dire situation is only set to get worse as we approach the winter months.
-Your support is more important than ever before.
+Your support for our winter charity appeal is more important than ever before.

 Who Are the Rohingya Refugees?

 The Rohingya people are a Muslim ethnic minority group in Myanmar and represent one million residents of Myanmar’s population of 52 million.
-They live in the region that borders Bangladesh and India which is known as the Rakhine state.
-Despite this, the Rohingya Muslims aren’t among the 135 officially recognised ethnic groups in Myanmar’s census, meaning that they’re not eligible for citizenship.
-Consequently, they’re considered stateless and aren’t provided with protection or legal rights which inevitably places them in vulnerable positions.
+They live in the region that borders Bangladesh and India, known as the Rakhine state.
+Despite this, the Rohingya Muslims aren’t among the 135 officially recognised ethnic groups in Myanmar’s census, meaning they’re not eligible for citizenship.
+Consequently, they’re considered stateless and aren’t provided protection or legal rights, which inevitably places them in vulnerable positions.

 Rohingya families are more susceptible to gender-based violence, child marriage, child labour, human trafficking, and other forms of abuse and exploitation.
-Your generous donations can contribute to an otherwise helpless child’s protection.
+Your generous donations to our winter emergency appeal can contribute to an otherwise helpless child’s protection.